 A Comprehensive Overview of the Three Doshas (Tridosha) & Dosha Quiz

-Whenever there is accumulation of an element in the body tissues, the body wastes, organs and channels are getting disturbed and this results in physical and mental disease.
-A dosha therefore affects the bodily functions and body properties.
+Whenever there is an accumulation of an element in the body tissues, the body wastes, organs and channels are getting disturbed and this results in physical and mental disease.
+A dosha, therefore, affects bodily functions and body properties.

 The three doshas are

 - Vata – dosha of air and space element